pepperfield/Detecting-Ankle-Fractures-in-Plain-Radiographs-Using-Deep-2-Learning-with-Accurately-Labeled-Dataset/README.md

-# Detecting-Ankle-Fractures-in-Plain-Radiographs-Using-Deep-2-Learning-with-Accurately-Labeled-Dataset
+# Detecting Ankle Fractures in Plain Radiographs Using Deep Learning with Accurately Labeled Datasets Aided by Computed Tomography: A Retrospective Observational Study
-code used in the paper "Detecting Ankle Fractures in Plain Radiographs Using Deep 2 Learning with Accurately Labeled Datasets Aided by Com-3 puted Tomography: A Retrospective Observational Study"
+codes used in the paper "Detecting Ankle Fractures in Plain Radiographs Using Deep Learning with Accurately Labeled Datasets Aided by Computed Tomography: A Retrospective Observational Study"